All Products

 Note

 • The port number on which the WebSocket server listens is an integer that ranges from 0 to 65535.
 In most cases, the port number is greater than 1024.
-You must set the port parameter to a value that you specified for the function.
+You must set the port parameter to a value that you specified for your function.
 By default, the value is 9000.

-The following figure shows the directory structure of WebIDE: directory1
+The following figure shows the directory structure of WebIDE. directory1

 2. In the WebIDE terminal, run the npm install ws command to install dependencies.

 After the dependencies are installed, the package-lock.json file is automatically generated.
-The following figure shows the directory structure:dir2
+The following figure shows the directory structure.dir2

 3. Click Deploy to deploy code to Function Compute.